The Global Media Monitoring Project: 2015 Report

-9% of stories overall contain reference to legal, rights or policy frameworks, with social and legal stories making the highest contribution to the global average.
-A rights angle is barely present is political and economic stories.
-97% of political stories in Asia, 98% of economic stories in the Pacific region and the Middle East perform poorly on the rights-focus yardstick.
+9% of stories overall contain references to legal rights or policy frameworks, with social and legal stories making the highest contribution to the global average.
+A rights angle is barely present in political and economic stories.
+97% of political stories in Asia, and 98% of economic stories in the Pacific region and the Middle East perform poorly on the rights-focus yardstick.
 14% of stories by female reporters focus centrally on women, in contrast to 9% of stories by their male counterparts.
 9% of stories evoke gender equality or inequality issues, more than double the percentage documented in 2005.
 Only 4% of stories clearly challenge gender stereotypes, a one percent change since 2005.